Sphere packing: Hypersphere packing

-The new proofs involve using the Laplace transform of a carefully chosen modular function to construct a radially symmetric function f such that f and its Fourier transform f̂ both equal 1 at the origin, and both vanish at all other points of the optimal lattice, with f negative outside the central sphere of the packing and f̂ positive.
+The new proofs involved using the Laplace transform of a carefully chosen modular function to construct a radially symmetric function f, such that f and its Fourier transform f̂ both equal 1 at the origin, and both vanish at all other points of the optimal lattice, with f negative outside the central sphere of the packing and f̂ positive.
 Then, the Poisson summation formula for f is used to compare the density of the optimal lattice with that of any other packing.
-Before the proof had been formally refereed and published, mathematician Peter Sarnak called the proof "stunningly simple" and wrote that "You just start reading the paper and you know this is correct."
+Before the proof was formally refereed and published, mathematician Peter Sarnak called the proof "stunningly simple" and wrote that "You just start reading the paper and you know this is correct."